 The front of a car is where the engine is and if you find this section to be damaged then it is possible that the engine has been damaged as well.
 Such cars should be avoided as purchasing them can pose a big problem later on.

 Checking the car for any sign of damage is extremely important and you should look for these signs everywhere in the car.
 If the repairs are old and the car has been used for quite some time after repairing then it could be safe to purchase it.

 Check the Tyres and Wheels

-The car you’re about to purchase should not have a set of worn out tyres as you may have to change tyres shortly after the purchase.
+The car you’re about to purchase should not have a set of worn-out tires as you may have to change tires shortly after the purchase.
 This can often be a costly affair and you should take it into consideration before buying a car.

-You should carefully examine each tyre of the car before going ahead with the purchase.
-If you find the tyre’s rubber to be flattened then it means it has been through a lot of wear and tear.
-Thus all the tyres should be free from splits, cuts, bulges or gouges and they should have a minimum tread depth of 1.6 mm.
+You should carefully examine each tire of the car before going ahead with the purchase.
+If you find the tire’s rubber to be flattened then it means it has been through a lot of wear and tear.
+Thus all the tires should be free from splits, cuts, bulges, or gouges and they should have a minimum tread depth of 1.6 mm.

-If the wheel or suspension alignment is poor then you will spot uneven wear of the tyres as one section will be more flat compared to the others.
+If the wheel or suspension alignment is poor then you will spot uneven wear of the tires as one section will be more flat compared to the others.
 Such problems can arise due to a crash or the car hitting a pothole at a high speed.
-If the tyres have been improperly inflated for a long time then the tyre could be more worn out around its middle section.
+If the tires have been improperly inflated for a long time then the tire could be more worn out around its middle section.

 Check its Interiors

 Interiors of a car indicate how old the car is.
 If the car has not run for more than 10000 miles then its interiors should be as good as new.
 On the other hand, if it has run for more than 50000 miles then its interiors could be worn out.
 Ideally, the seat covers and upholstery should be in good condition and so should be the steering wheel and side bolsters.
 Apart from these the lights inside the car should be functioning exactly as they should.